“Why Am I Not Getting Better With Repeated Traction Or Decompression Therapy For Back Pain?”

-Although traction helps in relieving your back pain, traction does not cure the underlying cause of back pain and thus, back pain comes back after a while.
-To banish back pain or at least significantly reduce it, it is best to work with your physiotherapist to find out the underlying cause of your back pain and eliminate it.
+Although traction helps in relieving your back pain, traction does not cure the underlying cause(s).
+Thus, the pain comes back after a while.
+To recover from back ache, or at least significantly reduce it, it is best to work with your physiotherapist.
+They will find out the underlying cause of your back pain and eliminate it.

-What Are The Causes of Back Pain?
+What Are The Causes?

 Back pain can be a symptom to many underlying causes.
 It can be due to excessive intradiscal pressure on the spine, herniated disc(s), spinal fracture, cancer on the spine, severe osteoporosis, rheumatoid arthritis, after-effects from post back surgeries and many others.
-It can be just a muscle strain, muscle stiffness and tightness can be the result of poor posture, sports injuries, the nature of your lifestyle, and many others.
+It may just be a muscle strain, muscle stiffness and tightness can be the result of poor posture, sports injuries, the nature of your lifestyle, and many others.

 Managing Back Pain More Effectively